 - From 1767 onwards, Equiano’s home-base was England where he became the spokesman for London’s eighteenth-century Black community.
 He came to public prominence in the unhappy events surrounding the Sierra Leone scheme, where Black people were shipped to West Africa.
 He accepted the post of commissary for the expedition but was dismissed when he raised issues of corruption.

 - Equiano was a prominent member of the ‘Sons of Africa’, a group of 12 Black men who campaigned for abolition.

 - Equiano was a friend of Granville Sharp and brought issues of injustices and grievances to Sharp’s attention.
 In 1783 he alerted Sharp to the infamous Zong case, where 130 Africans had been drowned, thrown overboard from a Liverpool slave shop.

 - In 1789 he published his autobiography, ‘The Interesting Narrative of the Life of Olaudah Equiano or Gustavus Vassa, the African’.
 Between 1789 and 1794, his autobiography was one of the best selling books in Britain.
-He travelled widely promoting the book, which became immensely popular, and helped the abolitionist cause.
+He traveled widely promoting the book, which became immensely popular, and helped the abolitionist cause.
 Between 1789 and his death in 1797 he supervised nine different editions, making changes to each successive edition.
-The book was published in Dutch, Russian, German, In New York as well as Dublin, Edinburgh and Norwich.
+The book was published in Dutch, Russian, German, In New York as well as Dublin, Edinburgh, and Norwich.